M-TH: 8:30 a.m.-4:30 p.m.

 Walk-in Assistance at 1Capen, North Campus.

 The grade point average is a measure of how you are succeeding at UB.
 It is used in determining academic standards for good standing, financial eligibility, continued enrollment and participation in University activities.
 The University reviews the academic records of all students on a regular basis.

 Grade Point Average (GPA)

 The GPA at UB is the ratio of the number of grade points earned at UB to the number of graded credits at UB.
 Only letter grades of “A,” “A-,” “B+,” “B,” “B-,” “C+,” “C,” “C-,” “D+,” “D,” and “F” are utilized in determining GPA.
 GPA is also referred to as QPA (quality point average).
-Please refer to the Undergraduate Grading Overview or the Graduate School Grading Overview for more information about grade tables.
+Please refer to the Undergraduate Catalog (search for Grading Overview) or the Graduate School Grading Overview for more information about grade tables.

 The overall GPA is the ratio of the number of grade points earned at all institutions (UB and transfer) to the number of graded credits at all institutions.
 The student’s Academic Advisement Report includes the overall average.
 Academic Advisement Reports can be accessed in your HUB Student Center (via MyUB).

 Grade Points Earned

 The number of grade points earned is the sum of the products of the credit hours associated with courses taken and the numerical equivalents of the grades earned for those courses.